alchemyplatform/docs-openapi-specs/README.md

 - `scripts/create.js`
 - `scripts/update.js`

-You no longer need to run the `rdme` command line passing API key and Readme id to push to staging.
+You no longer need to run the `rdme` command line directly to push to staging.
+You also no longer need to pass an API key and readme id! 🎉

 ### First time?